up-csi/rfc-modules/src/rfc/rfc-02.typ

 Thus, it is a MUST to use a schema-declaration and validation library which ensures type checks at _runtime_.
 The RECOMMENDED library for this is `valibot`.

 == Database
-PostgreSQL is the RECOMMENDED option for a database due to familiarity, scalability, and extensibility.
+#link("https://www.postgresql.org/")[PostgreSQL] is the RECOMMENDED option for a database due to familiarity, scalability, and extensibility.

 == Content Management System
 Some of the most popular content management systems (CMSs) today pack the content management with the content presentation.
 To avoid the pitfalls of such systems (e.g. lack of freedom and flexibility, slower performance with higher volumes of content, and security issues), it is highly RECOMMENDED to _decouple_ the frontend from the backend and use a _headless CMS_ instead.